Bob Katter

 6 May 1993

-• Bob Katter honors his mother for instilling values of sincerity, patriotism, and compassion.
+• Tribute to his mother for instilling values of sincerity, love for country, and responsibility to God.

 Read Full Speech